Kardev07/Python/README.md

-# Hi! welcome to my python codes.
-You can find my codes above!
-Happy Learning.
+# Hi! welcome to my codes of python basics. feel free to refer to it anytime. happy learning!